 Gurdon, Arkansas: Gurdon Spook Light

-An unexplained glowing sphere intermittently appears at night at the railroad tracks.
-Legend has it that a railroad worker was struck by a train and knocked into the lantern-friendly afterworld.
-Another story has a railroad foreman beaten to death with a shovel by a worker who wanted more hours.
+An unexplained glowing sphere intermittently appears at night along an abandoned and overgrown railroad bed.
+Was it a railroad worker beheaded by a train and knocked into the lantern-friendly afterworld?

-- The railroad tracks which cross State Highway 53, not far from the Sticky Road, on the edge of town (locals can direct you).
+The light appears along the train tracks that cross AR-53, not far from Sticky Rd, on the edge of town (locals can direct you).

 Visitor Tips and News About Gurdon Spook Light